vmedea/godot-experiments/README.md

 A random collection of experiments with Godot 4.

+`fractal-landscape` needs a godot environment with C# support, the other projects are built using GDscript only.

 ## airball

 Port in progress of the isometric Atari ST game airball using Godot 4's tilemap